 In some cases, more than one party may benefit from a wrongful death settlement.
 For example, if the decedent has a surviving spouse and children, their spouse may receive no less than one-third of the total settlement amount, regardless of the number of children involved.

-Georgia Statute of Limitations on Wrongful Death Claims
+Georgia Statute of Limitations on Wrongful Death Lawsuits

-A lawyer can determine how much time you have left and get started right away so you do not miss your opportunity to hold the at-fault party responsible.
+A lawyer can determine how much time you have left to file your lawsuit, then immediately get started on building your case so you do not miss your opportunity to hold the at-fault party responsible.

 Our Lawyers Can Help You File Your Wrongful Death Claim in Georgia